 Power down before bed

-How do you prepare your mind for sleep?
+How do you prepare your mind to sleep?
 So many of us have a wired way of attempting to wind down at night.
 Checking emails, watching your new favorite obsession on Netflix, catching up on social media, even reading from your tablet before bed, which leads to less, not more, sleep each night.
 Can we stop cuddling up with our screens and start having a serious relationship with sleep?

-According to the National Sleep Foundation more than 85% of adults have at least one screen in front of them before bedtime, which can wake the brain up instead of preparing it for sleep.
-Disrupted sleep patterns can have negative implications for overall performance in everyday life and cause health related issues.
+According to the National Sleep Foundation, more than 85% of adults have at least one screen in front of them before bedtime, which can wake the brain up instead of preparing it for sleep.
+Disrupted sleep patterns can have negative implications for overall performance in everyday life and cause health-related issues.
 The simple truth is that our brains, bodies and sleep cycles are all affected when we bring our electronic devices to bed.

 Ready to find a new sleep partner?
-Because the ones we have now – our phones, televisions and tablets – are robbing us of precious hours of sleep.
+Because the ones we have now – our phones, televisions, and tablets – are robbing us of precious hours of sleep.

 electronics sleep is on the brain